SAP-samples/cloud-btp-cli-api-codejam/exercises/06-core-services-api-creds/README.md

 ## Log in with the CF CLI

-With the API endpoint now obained, we can log in with the CF CLI.
+With the API endpoint now obtained, we can log in with the CF CLI.
 You could do it like this, specifying the actual API endpoint URL with the `-a` option and copy-pasting the URL from the output above:

 ```bash
 cf login -a <API endpoint URL>